Better information in the legal services market

-- In one of the trials, firms that used an SRA regulated badge were significantly more likely to be selected by consumers (14% increase), providing a commercial benefit for firms using the badge.
+- In one of the trials, firms that used an SRA regulated logo were significantly more likely to be selected by consumers (14% increase), providing a commercial benefit for firms using the logo.

-- 79% of consumers said they felt more comfortable selecting providers that had a badge.
+- 79% of consumers said they felt more comfortable selecting providers that had a logo.

-- 86% of consumers felt that it would be useful to be able to click on the badge to find more information on the firm’s protections.
+- 86% of consumers felt that it would be useful to be able to click on the logo to find more information on the firm’s protections.